Course Catalog

 Credit: 2

 This course will provide students with practical knowledge needed for strong information security for an organization's daily operations.
 Students will have hands-on learning on handling day-to-day operations to secure an organization's data.
+Prerequisite: ENG-105 and NET-637, or Instructor Approval.

 Lecture: 2